 I have also looked in detail at the PSALMS chosen for each Sunday.
-I am struck again and again by the profound praise and prayer that these Psalms contain.
-But often that doesn’t become apparent when these psalms are read in worship.
-The worshipper may even get the impression that these psalms don’t seem to speak to the situation, or even the faith, of those gathered for worship.
+It struck me again and again how profound is the faith, the praise, and the prayer that radiates from the Psalms.
+But often that doesn’t actually happen when these psalms are used in worship.
+The worshipper may even get the impression from the language and pictures used in these psalms that they don’t really speak to the situation, or even the faith, of those gathered for worship.
 I have been hoping for a long time to find some kind of adaption of these wonderful prayers and songs of praise so that they clearly shout out the faith of those who have used them in the past.
-But to no avail.
+But that hope hasn't been fulfilled.
 So I’ve taken the bull by the horns and reworked all the psalms used in worship, trying to make them a little more up-to-date and usable in Christian (as opposed to Old Testament) worship.
 Of course, you may regard my efforts as a complete waste of time.
-And that doesn’t depress me at all – because in the process the bull gave me one of the rides of my life!
+And that may be true.
+But that doesn’t depress me at all – because in the process the bull has given me one of the rides of my life!

 * * * PARABLES TRANSPOSED The parables Jesus told are great stories.
 Many of us almost know them backwards.
-But sometimes the common events in life that they deal with are not common events in our lives.
+But sometimes the incidents in the lives of the characters in the parable are not the same as those in the lives we live now.
 And we end up listening to an explanation of the parable instead of the parable itself.
-You may wonder what stopped Jesus from contacting me before he told some of his but-it-doesn’t-happen-like-that-today stories.
+You may wonder what stopped Jesus from contacting me before he told some of his stories.
+You know, those that are about events that don't happen today.
+Or at least don't happen now in the same way as they did then.
 You may also realize why he didn’t – and why it didn’t even cross his mind.

-* * * CRYPTIC PUZZLES and SHORT STORIES No no, don’t ignore this page.
-It MAY be that you could join me in enjoying these challenging and enjoyable puzzles.
+* * * CRYPTIC CROSSWORDS and SHORT STORIES No, don’t ignore this page.
+It MAY be that you could join me in enjoying these challenging and enjoyable CRYPTIC puzzles.
 Or you may make a firm decision to forget about them forever.
 Either way, you will find out why I enjoy them.
 And I have just one SHORT STORY (so far).
 It begins with a nightmare that not many people would even dream of.
 It's called LIFE ISN'T MEANT TO BE SERIOUS.

 BY THE WAY, these bits and pieces are what happens: - when a Lutheran Pastor retires in Adelaide, close to the 'headquarters' of his church; - when he needs a break from gardening; - when he has some time between wood-carving projects; - when it's too hot or too cold to muck around in the shed; - when he has 'misplaced' his wife's list of jobs to be done; - when he has overlooked the requests made by his grandkids to go to places and do things; - when he needs more than cryptic crossword puzzles to keep his brain active; So . . . the lesson you might take from this page is NEVER RETIRE! or RETIRE NOW!